Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 Properties for @c "image" nodes:
 - @c "path": the file path of the image to load.

-## Line Plot {#line-plot-properties}
-Properties for @c "line-plot" nodes:
-- @c "variables": an item containing the following properties:
-  - @c "x": the X column.
-  - @c "y": the X column.
-  - @c "group": the grouping column (this is optional).

 ## Label {#label-properties}
 Properties for @c "label" nodes:
 - @c "text": the title's text.\n
   Note that this property supports embedded formulas that can reference user-defined values loaded from the ["values"](#values-properties) section.
+- @c "orientation": string specifying the orientation of the text.\n Available options are:
+  - @c "vertical"
+  - @c "horizontal"
 - @c "background": the background color.
 This can be a either a color name or hex-encoded value.
 - @c "color": the font color.
 This can be a either a color name or hex-encoded value.
 - @c "bold": @c true to make the text bold.